Posts

 Image

 Hello.
 It's been a long time.
-Many things happened--the painful one.
-Thus, I need a little time to gather all the courage and get back to my rhythm.
+Many things happened, the painful ones.
+Thus, I need a little time to gather all the courage and get back to my normal rhythm.
 2017 was just as wonderful as my previous years.
 I signed up for several trail races.
 The adrenaline rush and I enjoyed it a lot.
 I was in my best condition both physically and mentally.
-Closing the year, a heartbreak came, the worst I've ever had in my life.
-I reached the lowest point as a human being.
+Closing the year, a heartbreak happened, the worst I've ever had in my life.
+I hit the lowest point as a human being.
 The only mindset I currently had about myself was just uselessness.
 It led me once to a thought to donate one of my kidneys if it could make me feel useful again.
 LOL.
 "Sometimes, we forget to appreciate a tiny progress we have made on a day.
 We only focus on the big result.
 I give you one Chinese proverb, man man lai.
 Pelan-pelan aja.
 Santai, Git.
-Apresiasi setiap progres, walaupun kecil." @rdudayev, 2018 Regarding the hard times I have been facing, I just realize I did many things in recent months.
+Apresiasi setiap progres, walaupun kecil."
+RD, 2018 Regarding the hard times I have been facing, I just realize I did many things in recent months.
 I le